Maastricht, Netherlands – Wanhua is broadening its scope and continues to develop innovative MDI technology.

 Huo added that Wanhua has no plans to license the technology.

-In the US, Wanhua announced its intention to build capacity for MDI on the gulf coast in late 2015.
+In the US, Wanhua announced its intention to build capacity for MDI on the Gulf coast in late 2015.
 Huo was tight lipped about progress towards an agreement, but industry watchers suggest that a production announcement could be due towards the end of 2021 or mid 2022.
-If this is true it will place the start up around a year later than was originally planned in 2015.
+If this is true, it will place the start up around a year later than was originally planned back in 2015.

 Huo was more expansive about the recent announcement that Wanhua was going to back-integrate to ethylene.

 ‘Being able to access ethylene value chain will help us in a number of ways,’ he said.
 ‘We are going to have ethylene oxide for polyols, we are going to have PVC to take care of hydrochloric acid to close the chain.
 Polyurethane and polypropylene certainly are products that we may have to get into, because of ethylene.’

 Huo added that the company has a materials portfolio, as well as wet chemistry intermediates.
 ‘Wanhua has three arms urethanes, specialties – including aliphatics, amines and some downstream, then we have the new materials such as PMMA and PC,’ he said.